Castle of Borba

 The Castle of Borba (Castelo de Borba) is a medieval castle located in the civil parish of Borba, municipality of Borba, Portuguese district of Evora.

 History

-Early History
+Early history

 Archaeological evidence dates the early human occupation of Borba site back to the Gallo-Celtic tribes, occupied successively until the time of the Muslim invasion of the Iberian Peninsula.

 Medieval Era

-During the context of the Christian reconquest of the peninsula, the town was taken by King Alfonso II (1211-1223) from the Moors in 1217.
+During the Christian reconquest of the peninsula, the town was taken by King Alfonso II (1211-1223) from the Moors in 1217.
 For its settlement and defense, the sovereign donated these domain to the Order of Aviz, encouraging the construction of the castle.

 Because the region was in disputed territory with the Kingdom of Castile, under the reign of King Dinis (1279-1325), Borba definitely came into the possession of Portugal because of the signing of the Treaty of Alcanises in 1297.
 Due to its strategic importance, the king granted it a Foral charter in 1302, by which time he ordered the strengthening of defenses.

 King Manuel I (1495-1521) confirmed the town's charter.